andrew/ultimate-awesome/README.md

 - [awesome-semantic-web](https://github.com/eric-erki/awesome-semantic-web) - A curated list of various semantic web and linked data resources.
 - [awesome-ssh](https://github.com/eric-erki/awesome-ssh) - A curated list of SSH resources.
 - [awesome-resources](https://github.com/ERNI-Academy/awesome-resources) - Awesome resources for developing projects.
-- [awesome-ai-tools](https://github.com/eudk/awesome-ai-tools) - 🔴VERY LARGE AI TOOL LIST! 🔴 extensive collection of tools and resources covering a broad range of applications in the world of artificial intelligence (AI) and machine learning (ML).
-This list encompasses a variety of categories, including educational resources specific to AI and ML, advanced tools for photo and video generation, chatbots, etc.
 - [FOSS-software](https://github.com/EvokeMadness/FOSS-software) - Free and/or open source software I use on a weekly basis as an open source CAD technician and daily Linux user.
 - [awesome-lists](https://github.com/EvolveTechnology/awesome-lists) - Curated list of useful resources for software development.
 - [data-engineering-collection](https://github.com/exajobs/data-engineering-collection) -  A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about Big Data Science & Engineering.